-Relapse of Hodgkin’s disease is not uncommon, even after treatment for early stages.
+Relapse of Hodgkin disease is not uncommon, even after treatment for early stages.
 It can occur a decade or more after treatment.
-Relapse is more likely to occur in early-stage disease, probably because limited radiation normally used in such cases does not destroy all malignancies.
-Patients who had large tumors in the chest are also at higher risk for recurrence.
+Relapse can occur in early-stage disease, probably because the limited radiation normally used in such cases does not destroy the disease outside of the area irradiated.
+People who had large tumors in the chest are also at higher risk for recurrence.

-Patients need periodic examinations and imaging tests for years after treatment, both to check for signs of relapse as well as to monitor the long-term effects of treatments.
+Periodic examinations and imaging tests are necessary for years after treatment, both to check for signs of relapse as well as to monitor the long-term effects of treatments.

 Treatment of Pregnant Women

-Because Hodgkin's disease often occurs in young adults, treatment for pregnant women is of particular concern.
+Because Hodgkin disease often occurs in younger adults, treatment during pregnancy is of particular concern.
 Therapy must be effective enough to protect the mother without hurting the fetus.
 Chemotherapy is rarely used early in the term, because it poses a risk for birth defects.

 Treatment choice must be individualized, taking into consideration the mother's wishes, the severity and pace of the disease, and the remaining length of the pregnancy.
 The treatment plan may need to be changed as the pregnancy progresses.
 If the disease develops in the second half of the pregnancy, it may be possible to postpone chemotherapy or radiation therapy until after an early induced delivery.

-Chemotherapy is usually the first treatment for all stages of Hodgkin’s disease.
+Chemotherapy is usually the first treatment for all stages of Hodgkin disease.
 Chemotherapy uses drugs to kill cancer cells.
-The drugs are called cytotoxic (“toxic to cells”) medications.
-Chemotherapy is referred to as body-wide, or systemic, therapy because the drugs affect cells throughout the body.
+The drugs are called cytotoxic (toxic to cells) medications.
+Chemotherapy is considered a systemic, therapy because the drugs affect cells throughout the body.

 Chemotherapy drugs may be taken by mouth as pills or given by injection or infusion.
-Treatment may be administered at a medical center, doctor's office, or even a patient's home.
-Some patients receiving chemotherapy may need to remain in the hospital for several days so the effects of the drug can be monitored.
+Treatment may be administered at a medical center, outpatient infusion center, medical office, or even at home.
+Some people receiving chemotherapy may need to remain in the hospital for several days so the effects of the drugs can be monitored.

-Patients typically receive 4 - 8 cycles of chemotherapy, depending on the stage.
+People typically receive 2 to 6 cycles of chemotherapy, depending on the stage.
 A cycle is usually 28 days and consists of several doses of drug administration followed by a period of rest.

-Several chemotherapy regimens are used for treating Hodgkin’s disease.
+Several chemotherapy regimens are used for treating Hodgkin disease.
 Standard regimens include ABVD, Stanford V, and BEACOPP.

-ABVD is used to treat adults and children in both early and late stages of Hodgkin’s disease.
-For early stages (I and II), patients typically receive 2 cycles of the drugs, followed by radiation.
-In late stages (III and IV), patients receive 6 – 8 cycles of chemotherapy.
+ABVD is used to treat adults and children in both early and late stages of Hodgkin disease.
+For early stages (I and II), people typically receive 2 cycles of the drugs, followed by radiation.
+In late stages (III and IV), people receive 6 to 8 cycles of chemotherapy.
 ABVD consists of a 4-drug combination:

 - Doxorubicin (Adriamycin)